HenrikBengtsson/matrixStats/README.md

 ## Benchmarking

-To benchmark most of the functions of 'matrixStats' on your system, do:
+To benchmark most of the functions of 'matrixStats' on your local system, do:
 ```s
 html <- matrixStats:::benchmark('index')
 browseURL(html)